Priynsh/indiabonito/README.md

 # India Temperature and Humidity Visualization

 This project visualizes hourly temperature and relative humidity data for various cities in India.
 The data is displayed on an interactive map, and clicking on a city dot shows the corresponding temperature and humidity plots.
+Using Bonito to serve the CSS and Javascript.

 ## Features